- LAST REVIEWED: 27 January 2021

 Each of the works listed in this section provides a general introduction to animal ethics.
 Singer 1975 largely kicked off contemporary work in animal ethics by focusing on animal suffering in research and agriculture, while leaving complex theoretical issues in the background.
 Midgley 1983 is another influential early work defending the view that animals matter ethically but without taking sides on major theoretical issues.
-DeGrazia 2002, Garner 2005, Gruen 2011, Taylor 2009, and Wilson n.d. each provide general overviews of various theoretical issues relating to the moral status of animals and to different theoretical approaches to animal ethics.
+DeGrazia 2002, Garner 2005, Gruen 2011, and Animals and Ethics each provide general overviews of various theoretical issues relating to the moral status of animals and to different theoretical approaches to animal ethics, while Fischer 2021 focuses on key issues in animal ethics.

 DeGrazia’s Animal Rights, like other books in Oxford’s Very Short Introduction series, introduces complex ideas to a general audience.
 DeGrazia uses short case studies to contextualize discussions of key philosophical ideas such as “animal rights” and “moral status.”
 In its compact 116 pages, the book includes an overview of different species’ cognitive capacities, considers whether confinement and killing harms animals, and explores the ethics of animal research, agriculture, and zoos.